LOLBAS-Project/LOLBAS/README.md

 * [LOLScripts](LOLScripts.md)

+## Goal
-The goal of these lists are to document every binary, script and library that can be used for Living Off The Land techniques.
+The goal of the LOLBAS project are to document every binary, script and library that can be used for Living Off The Land techniques.

-Definition of LOLBAS candidates (Binaries,scripts and libraries):
-* LOLBAS candidates must be present on the system by default or introduced by application/software "installation" from a "reputable" vendor or open-source entity.
-Otherwise, LOLBAS determination is subject to scrutiny by the (security) community and agreed upon standards.
-* Can be used as an attacker tool directly or can perform other actions than what it was intended to do (Ex: regsvr32 - execute code from SCT online)
+Primarily files that offer "extra" functionality.

+## Definition

+* Must be a Microsoft signed file.
+(OS or downloaded from Microsoft site)
+* Only extra "unexpected" functionality is interesting (Not interesting to document what it was intended for)
+  * Exceptions are Application Whitelisting bypasses

+* Functionality can include:
-  * executing code
+   * Executing code
-  * downloading/upload files
-  * bypass UAC
-  * compile code
+      * Arbitrary code execution
-  * getting creds/dumping process
-  * surveillance (keylogger, network trace)
-  * evade logging/remove log entry
-  * side-loading/hijacking of DLL
-  * pass-through execution of other programs, script (via a LOLBin)
+      * Pass-through execution of other programs (unsigned), script (via a LOLBin)
+   * Compile code
+   * File operations
+      * downloading
+      * upload
+      * copy
+    * Persistence
       * pass-through persistence utilizing existing LOLBin
       * persistence (Hide data in ADS, execute at logon etc)

-Every binary, script and library has it's own .md file in the subfolders.
-That way I should be easier to maintain and reuse.
+    * UAC bypass
+    * Credentials
+    * Dumping process
+    * Surveillance (keylogger, network trace)
+    * Evade logging/remove log entry
+    * DLL Side-Loading/Hijacking (Binary must maintain path integrity - e.g. Without copying a binary to another folder that the user controls)

+## YML
 A yml version of every file is located under the yml folder.
 This is the master for all things LOLBAS.
 We generate the MD files from this and later it will also be the base for an upcoming webportal.

-I have borrowed examples from the community (And a lot from Red Canary - Atomic Red Team - Thanks @subtee) Would really love if the community could contribute as much as possible.
-That would make it better for everyone.
-If you think it is hard to make a pull request using github, don't hesitate to send me a tweet and I will add the contribution for you.

 ## STORY